superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 ## Bonus uses for standby Machines

 A standby Machine doesn't need to be a copy of the Machine it's watching.
-You can configure the standby Machine to run with any image you like when a watched Machine becomes unavailable.
-The standby Machine could run a recovery script, trigger alerts, or anything else.
+You can configure the standby Machine to run with any image you like when a watched Machine becomes unavailable; you can use it to run a recovery script, trigger alerts, or anything else.
 You can create a standby Machine for any Machine, including one with services.

 To create a standby Machine from a different image: